Why years of experience is not enough for Contact Centre management success

 To the point it becomes habitual and engrained.

 The way they write their emails.
-The way they measure quality.
-The way they calculate productivity.
+Or the way they measure quality.
+Even the way they calculate productivity.

 Sure, when you look at a calendar a number of years have gone by, let’s say five years.